Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - Hildenbrand: Foundations fo Geometric Algebra Computing.
 Uses Gaalop software
 - Hildenbrand: The Power of Geometric Algebra Computing.
 More from Gaalop and extensions of CGA into cubic, conic, quantum.

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
-The newer books often include CGA.
+The newer books (after 2001) often include CGA.

 A valuable source are thesis/dissertations, because they often have detailed explanations and they are often freely available.
 Some dissertations/thesis/master/articles:
 - Fontijne: Efficient Implementation of Geometric Algebra, thesis with details about implementing and performance